 The navigation module is trained with deep reinforcement learning [6], where the policy network takes in the agent's current state and target object category as input and outputs the next action.
 The state is represented by a completed semantic and confidence map, and the action is represented by a dense spatial action map [7].
 In this map, each pixel corresponds to an action that moves the agent towards that pixel's corresponding spatial location.
-In contrast to sparse action representation (e.g., steering command), this spatial action map representation is naturally aligned with our scene representation, and as we show in the ablation study, can significantly improve the performance [7], [8], [9], [10].
+In contrast to sparse action representation (e.g., steering command), this spatial action map representation is naturally aligned with the scene representation, and as shown in the ablation study, can significantly improve the performance [7, 8, 9, 10].

-Our primary contribution is SSCNav, a framework that applies semantic scene completion with confidence estimation for the task of object goal visual semantic navigation.
-By leveraging the contextual priors of the typical indoor environment, our algorithm is able to infer a scene representation beyond its partial observation.
-We demonstrate that completed scene representation with confidence estimation enables more efficient planning policies for the downstream navigation task.
-Code and data will be available online.
+The primary contribution is SSCNav, a framework that applies semantic scene completion with confidence estimation for the task of object goal visual semantic navigation.
+By leveraging the contextual priors of the typical indoor environment, the algorithm is able to infer a scene representation beyond its partial observation.
+It's demonstrated that completed scene representation with confidence estimation enables more efficient planning policies for the downstream navigation task.